-This right-bank (Médoc) Bordeaux wine by Pauillac winery Château Pédesclaux is a blend of 75% Merlot, 20% Cabernet Sauvignon, and 5% Petit Verdot that was aged for 16 months in wine barrels (1/3 new and 2/3 used).
+This left-bank (Médoc) Bordeaux wine by Pauillac winery Château Pédesclaux is a blend of 75% Merlot, 20% Cabernet Sauvignon, and 5% Petit Verdot that was aged for 16 months in wine barrels (1/3 new and 2/3 used).

 This 2013 Pauillac wine comes in a shiny, but rather dark red color.
 Red with purple hues, rather youthful to the rim.

 The nose is fruity and lively at first filled with ripe cherry and fresh blackberry aromas.
 Somewhat of a fresh raspberry notes are there too, though blurry and not 100% clearly identifiable.

 A pomegranate smell there is though, most definitely!